Arkansas Court Records

 The residency requirement for filing a divorce in Arkansas stipulates that either party must be a resident of a county in Arkansas for at least sixty days (A. C. A. § 9–12–303; A. C. A. § 9–12–307)..
 The party must provide proof of residency, without which the judge does not have the statutory authority to issue a divorce decree.
 Furthermore, for fault-based divorces, the plaintiff must prove that the event occurred at most five years before the filing.

-There are five steps to filing a divorce in Arkansas viz:
+There are five steps to filing for divorce in Arkansas, which are as follows:

 How to File for Divorce in Arkansas without a Lawyer

 Intending divorcees going pro se also have to follow the above steps to file a divorce in Arkansas.
 The Arkansas judiciary provides self-help resources for self-represented litigants.
 On the page, the litigants will find the necessary forms and information on how to use the law library for personal research.
 Note that the required divorce forms depend on the nature of the divorce and vary from county to county.
 Consult the clerk of courts for a list of the applicable divorce forms.
-Also, note that court administrative staff cannot proffer legal advice; they can only provide official guidelines.
+Also, note that court administrative staff cannot proffer legal advice.
+However, they may provide official guidelines.

 How Does Arkansas Divorce Mediation Work?